Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

     -   Contains `strongly_powered_face` which determines the direction where strong power is produced.
         -   If strong power is received by a [redstone conductor](/blocks/block-components#redstone-conductivity), blocks surrounding the conductor will be powered (connected to the circuit).
         -   By default, no face is strongly powered.
-    -   Contains `tranform_relative` which determines whether face directions should be relative to the `rotation` value in the [transformation](/blocks/block-components#transformation) component.
+    -   Contains `transform_relative` which determines whether face directions should be relative to the `rotation` value in the [transformation](/blocks/block-components#transformation) component.
         -   By default, faces are not transform-relative.

 <Tag name="experimental" />